vmware/pyvmomi/README.rst

 =============
 For general language neutral documentation of vSphere Management API see:

-* `vSphere WS SDK API Docs <http://pubs.vmware.com/vsphere-60/topic/com.vmware.wssdk.apiref.doc/right-pane.html>`_
+* `vSphere WS SDK API Docs <http://pubs.vmware.com/vsphere-65/topic/com.vmware.wssdk.apiref.doc/right-pane.html>`_

 Python Support
 ==============
+* pyVmomi 6.5 supports 2.7, 3.3, 3.4 and 3.5
 * pyVmomi 6.0.0.2016.4 and later support 2.7, 3.3 and 3.4
 * pyVmomi 6.0.0 and later support 2.7, 3.3 and 3.4
 * pyVmomi 5.5.0-2014.1 and 5.5.0-2014.1.1 support Python 2.6, 2.7, 3.3 and 3.4